In the past few years our panel of jurors included professionals like Martin Parr, Kira Pollack, Alec Soth, Iatã Cannabrava, and Christopher Anderson.

 Laura El-Tantawy is an Egyptian photographer.
 She was born in Worcestershire, England to Egyptian parents and grew up between Egypt, Saudi Arabia and the US.
 Her photography is inspired by questions on her identity - exploring social and environmental issues pertaining to her background.
 In 2002, she started her career as a newspaper photographer with the Milwaukee Journal Sentinel and Sarasota Herald-Tribune (USA).
 In 2006, she became freelance to pursue personal projects.
 She is a graduate of the University of Georgia in Athens, Georgia (USA) with dual degrees in journalism and political science.
 Her first book, In the Shadow of the Pyramids, offers a first person account exploring memory and identity against the backdrop of her native Egypt’s political turmoil from 2005 to 2014.
 Self published on Jan.
 25, 2015 to coincide with the anniversary of the Egyptian revolution, it has been named as one of the best photography books of 2015.
 It is shortlisted for the prestigious Deutsche Börse Photography Foundation Prize 2016.
 The series will be on show at The Photographer’s Gallery in London, UK from April 15-July 3, 2016.

-Argentine photographer Alejandro Kirchuk was born in 1987 in Buenos Aires, where is based.
+Argentine visual journalist Alejandro Kirchuk was born in 1987 in Buenos Aires, where he is based.
 His work is mainly focused on personal documentary long-term projects in Latin America.
 With his work "La noche que me quieras", about Alzheimer's disease, in 2012 he received a 1st prize in 'Daily life stories' category, in the World Press Photo contest.
 In his time within photography, his work has been also recognized by different organizations such as POYi, NPPA, Magnum Expression Award, Ian Parry Scholarship, Terry O'Neill Award, PhotoEspaña, Lumix FotoFestival, among others.
 Between 2011 and 2012 he was a fellow of the National Funds for Arts in Argentina (FNA).
-His photographs are regularly published in different media such as The New York Times, The Wall Street Journal, The Guardian, Stern Magazine, ESPN Magazine, Sports Illustrated China, among others.
+His photographs are regularly published in different media such as The New York Times, The Wall Street Journal, The New Yorker, The Guardian, Stern Magazine, ESPN Magazine, Sports Illustrated China, among others.
 He works as a photo editor at phmuseum.com since 2012.